 As a rule, do not use oil-based lubricants.
 Oils will attract dust and grit to any lubricated parts.
-This will hinder blade movement and ultimately defeat the purpose of the lubricant.
+This will hinder blade movement and defeat the purpose of the lubricant.
 Consult the manufacturer’s maintenance guide for approved lubricants.
 Non-metallic parts, such as molded nylon bearings, will not require lubrication.

-Summary - A Checklist For Maintaining Control Dampers
+Summary - A Checklist for Maintaining Control Dampers